30 Helpful Tips To Ease Blending Family Issues

 Getty

-Marrying someone that has adult children may also put one or both spouses in the situation of being grandparents for the first time, and that can go over well or not so well.
+Marrying someone who has adult children may also put one or both spouses in the situation of being grandparents for the first time, and that can go over well or not so well.
 Older adults will likely have decided who will inherit their money, assets, and possessions.
 Marrying someone later in life may cause adult children to be concerned (often rightly) about losing their inheritance to the new blended family members.

-Regardless of any blended families' issues that may be present, parents and children need to be patient with one another as their relationships grow and develop.
+Regardless of any blended family issues that may be present, parents and children need to be patient with one another as their relationships grow and develop.
 Read along for 30 tips for managing issues with family blending.

-30 tips for managing issues with family blending
+30 tips for managing blending family issues

 1. During the dating stage, it's nice to treat your fiancée's children to special activities, but daily family life isn't always so exciting.
 As the marriage date draws closer, ask your future children to accompany you on errands like grocery shopping, gardening, or getting the oil changed in the car.